 The Chem 201 classroom utilizes the POGIL (process oriented guided inquiry learning) method of teaching.
-The POGIL method was developed mainly by college chemistry teachers, but it has spread to include many other disciplines and pre-college instruction.
+The POGIL method was developed initially by college chemistry teachers, but it has spread to include many other disciplines and even pre-college instruction.
 Still, for most Reed science students, entering a POGIL classroom will be a novel experience.
 This page provides a brief sketch of the POGIL classroom and links to articles about active/group learning methods.

 First, let me offer a brief sketch of POGIL courses that appeared in a recent research article (Baum ):